 The park is overlooked by a lovely 12th century Church of Saint-Julien-le-Pauvre and is also home to the oldest tree in Paris.
 A unique spot for history lovers to appreciate.

 Numerous restaurants, brasseries, and cafes line the road running along with the Left Bank.
 If you want to enjoy a meal with wonderful views across to the Ile de la Cite and the Notre Dame Cathedral, then you will definitely want to consider coming here.

 It’s a particularly romantic spot in the evening when the Pont au Double bridge is illuminated.
 A fantastic location for an unforgettable date night.

-Despite being very centrally located, the Latin Quarter boasts a great selection of mid-range hotel options.
-If you want to stay at the heart of Paris without paying an arm and a leg, this is one of the best neighbourhoods to consider.
+Despite being very centrally located, the Latin Quarter boasts a great selection of mid-range hotel options, great for backpackers and students.
+If you want to stay at the heart of Paris without paying an arm and a leg, this is one of the best neighborhoods to consider.

-The 6th Arrondissement is immediately west of the Latin Quarter.
 It’s a central location, within walking distance of both the Louvre Museum and the Notre Dame.
 Even the Eiffel Tower is just one Arrondissement over.
-However, it’s just removed enough that the streets are typically quieter than the more touristy neighbourhoods.
+However, it’s just removed enough that the streets are typically quieter than the more touristy neighborhoods.

-Being just a short walk from some of the major attractions, it is ideal if you are travelling with family.
+Being just a short walk from some of the major attractions, it is ideal if you are traveling with family.
 You will have to spend less time trying to navigate the metro lines with children when you can just walk them through the quieter avenues.
 It’ll help to burn off some of their energy too.
-Win win.
+Win-win.